httpdss/struct/README.md

   /workdir/example_output
 ```

 Replace `your-key` with your OpenAI API key and adjust the paths as needed.
 If you are not using prompts inside your structure, you can set the `OPENAI_API_KEY` to any value.
 There is a known issue with the script that requires the `OPENAI_API_KEY` to be set.
-See [Known Issues](#known-issues) for more details.
+See [Known Issues](#-known-issues) for more details.

-### Using Docker Alpine
+### Quick Start Using Docker Alpine

 For testing, you can run an alpine Docker container and install the script inside it: